MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-for.md

 ---
-title: .for (WinDbg)
+title: ".for (WinDbg)"
-description: The .for token behaves like the for keyword in C, except that multiple increment commands must be separated by semicolons, not by commas.
+description: "The .for token behaves like the for keyword in C, except that multiple increment commands must be separated by semicolons, not by commas."
 keywords: [".for Windows Debugging"] ms.date: 05/23/2017
 topic_type: